Surya-Interviews/Interview/Python-Web.md

 ### Constraints

 - Your solution must be written in Python.
 Python 3 is preferred, but Python 2 is fine.
-- Ideally, you should use either Django (preferred) or Flask, but if you’re unfamiliar with either, feel free to use a framework that you’re comfortable in.
+- You should use Django.
 - You are free to use any database you'd like.
 Explain your choice in your README.
 - You may use any other libraries you find useful.
 - You must have a README.
 It must have instructions on how to build, and run your code.
 It should also include details about database setup.